feathersjs/docs/api/client/rest.md

 `app.rest` contains a reference to the `connection` object passed to `rest().<name>(connection)`.

+### Request libraries

+The Feathers REST client can be used with several HTTP request libraries.

-### Fetch
+#### Fetch

-Fetch also uses a default configuration:
+Fetch uses a default configuration:

 ```js
 // In Node